OfficeDev/teams-toolkit/templates/ts/api-plugin-from-scratch/README.md

 ## Build a Copilot Plugin from a new API with Azure Functions

 This app template allows Microsoft Copilot for Microsoft 365 to interact directly with third-party data, apps, and services, enhancing its capabilities and broadening its range of capabilities.
-It allows Teams to:
+It allows Copilot to:

 - Retrieve real-time information, for example, latest news coverage on a product launch.
 - Retrieve knowledge-based information, for example, my team’s design files in Figma.